The contemporary art museum as we know it is an antiquated institution that is, among other faults, hard on the feet.

-MJTT accepts that premise.
-More, it has resolved to devote considerable thought to righting that and other wrongs by envisioning a new form of art museum.
+MJTT has devoted considerable thought to righting that wrong by envisioning a new form of art museum.

 In the neo-modern museum, the pictures are all spaced the same distance apart, regardless of their size and aesthetic appeal.
-Ten feet distant from the wall runs a small battery-run railroad track.
-On the track is placed a continuous set of chairs facing the walls at intervals of, say, fifteen (15) feet.
+Ten feet distant from the wall runs a small solar-powered railroad track.
+On the track is placed a continuous set of chairs facing the walls at intervals of fifteen feet.
 The chairs are of course for the use of the patrons.
 This train of chairs will not move continuously but will start and stop every fifteen feet, for exactly one minute.
 Thus the patrons will be allowed to see each exhibit once, after which they will be swiftly moved to the next, so that no exhibit goes unseen by any art lover.
-Opera glasses are provided to each patron for a small rental fee, this for the purpose of reading the fine print on the wall explaining each exhibit.
+Opera glasses are provided to each patron for a small rental fee for the purpose of reading the fine print on the wall explaining each exhibit.
 Alternatively: the patron may purchase a brochure with the same information.
-A third option.
-The patron may rent an earphones/recorder combo providing an aural explanation of each exhibit; this will save him/her the trouble of reading.
+Or that patron may rent an earphones/recorder combo providing an aural explanation of each exhibit; this will save him/her the trouble of reading.
 The combo may be rented in four colors (mauve, forest green, gunpowder gray, forest-fire orange) and listened to in any of the six standard voices: soprano, mezzo, alto, tenor, baritone, bass, all recited by a singer who has performed a leading role at the Met a minimum of three times.

 The neo-modern museum is the answer to the prayers not only of the soft-footed, but of those who have learned to live and thrive in contemporary times while maintaining their taste for the exquisite arts.